Oyelowo/coding_practice/docker-udemy/commands.md

 bash,powershell, zsh and sh.
 Most containers have sh already included and bash sometimes also.
 `docker exec -it a5fee72ead8b sh`

+to exit e.g redis-cli
+`ctr + c`

+shell(command processor) allows executing commands to exit the shell(command processor) itself
+`ctr + D` or `exit`

 - useful sometimes if you want to poke around.
-But mostly, you want a primary process running first `docker run -it busybox sh`
+But mostly, you want a primary process running first.
+With this, you will not be able to run any other process(not sure: 2020-07-18).
+So, likely, you'd want to start a primary process first, and then attach to the container using e.g `docker exec -it a5fee72ead8b sh`:
+`docker run -it busybox sh`

+-Two containers don't automatically share their file systems, unless specifically specify this.
+They are two isolated systems e.g run `docker run -it busybox sh` on terminal 1 and terminal2 create a file in the first terminal e.g `touch somefile` `docker ps` to check that the two containers exist with the `sh` command goto the second terminal and execute `ls`.
+You will see that the file created in the first container does not show up in the second

 # if using another file name e.g Dockerfile.dev, you need to use the .f flag
 `docker build -f Dockerfile.dev .`

--Two containers dont automatically share their file systems, unless specifically specify this.
-They are two isolated systems

 # Dockerfile - Making custom image